telerik/fiddler-jam-docs/security.md

 2. POST data where the **property value** is tested against regex expressions for known credentials, keys or credit cards including:

-* Slack Token* RSA private key* SSH (DSA) private key
-* SSH (EC) private key
-* PGP private key block
-* AWS Access Key ID
-* Amazon MWS Auth Token
-* AWS AppSync GraphQL Key
-* Facebook Access Token
-* Facebook OAuth
-* GitHubToken
-* Generic API Key
-* Generic Secret
-* Google API Key* Google Cloud Platform API Key
-* Google Cloud Platform OAuth
-* Google Drive API Key
-* Google Drive OAuth
-* Google Gmail API Key
-* Google YouTube API Key
-* Google YouTube OAuth
-* Heroku API Key
-* MailChimp API Key
-* Mailgun API Key* Password in URL
-* PayPal Braintree Access Token
-* Picatic API Key
-* Slack Webhook
-* Stripe API Key
-* Stripe Restricted API Key* Square Access Token
-* Square OAuth Secret
-* Telegram Bot API Key
-* Twilio API Key
-* Twitter Access Token
-* Twitter OAuth
-* Master Card
-* American Express
-* Visa Credit card
-* Discover Credit Card
-* Maestro Credit Card
-* JCB Credit Card
-* Diner's Club Credit Card
-* Amex card
-* BCGlobal card
-* Carte Blanche Card
-* Insta Payment Card
-* Korean Local Card
-* Laser card
-* Solo card
-* Switch card
-* Union pay card
-* Vista master card
-* Rupay Debit Card

-3. Following headers also get masked:* Authorization* WWW-Authenticate* Proxy-Authorization - not able to check* Proxy-Authenticate - not able to check
+    - Slack Token* RSA private key* SSH (DSA) private key
+    - SSH (EC) private key
+    - PGP private key block
+    - AWS Access Key ID
+    - Amazon MWS Auth Token
+    - AWS AppSync GraphQL Key
+    - Facebook Access Token
+    - Facebook OAuth
+    - GitHubToken
+    - Generic API Key
+    - Generic Secret
+    - Google API Key* Google Cloud Platform API Key
+    - Google Cloud Platform OAuth
+    - Google Drive API Key
+    - Google Drive OAuth
+    - Google Gmail API Key
+    - Google YouTube API Key
+    - Google YouTube OAuth
+    - Heroku API Key
+    - MailChimp API Key
+    - Mailgun API Key* Password in URL
+    - PayPal Braintree Access Token
+    - Picatic API Key
+    - Slack Webhook
+    - Stripe API Key
+    - Stripe Restricted API Key* Square Access Token
+    - Square OAuth Secret
+    - Telegram Bot API Key
+    - Twilio API Key
+    - Twitter Access Token
+    - Twitter OAuth
+    - Master Card
+    - American Express
+    - Visa Credit card
+    - Discover Credit Card
+    - Maestro Credit Card
+    - JCB Credit Card
+    - Diner's Club Credit Card
+    - Amex card
+    - BCGlobal card
+    - Carte Blanche Card
+    - Insta Payment Card
+    - Korean Local Card
+    - Laser card
+    - Solo card
+    - Switch card
+    - Union pay card
+    - Vista master card
+    - Rupay Debit Card

+3. The following HTTP headers also get masked:

+    - Authorization
+    - WWW-Authenticate
+    - Proxy-Authorization
+    - Proxy-Authenticate

 ## Capture Options

-The **Capture Options** menu provides some useful functionalities to will be applied during the capturing.
-Before you record a log, consider the following security concerns.
+The **Capture Options** menu provides some valuable options that can be applied during the capturing.
+Before you record a log, consider the following security concerns:

 - **Take screenshots while capturing** - This option will add a screenshot of your initial action from the active Chrome tab.
 Before you record a log, consider disabling the screenshot option if your screen shows sensitive data. **Turned ON by default**.

-- **Capture console** - This option will include any developers console outputs in the recorded log.
+- **Capture console** - When active, this option includes any developer's console outputs in the recorded log.
 Before you record a log, consider disabling this functionality if your console logs contain sensitive information. **Turned ON by default**.
 - **Mask cookies** - When active, this option masks all cookies values (cookie key names are still readable!) so that they won't be visible to the portal users receiving the log. **Turned ON by default**.

-- **Mask post data** - This option captures the user's information in text inputs and forms.
-That might include sensitive information like usernames, personal information, etc. **Turned ON by default**.
+- **Mask all post data** - When active, this option masks all the POST data (for example, user's information in text inputs and forms). **Turned OFF by default** - learn more about [the default masking of sensitive data](masking-sensitive-data) when this option is turned off.
 - **Disable cache** - This option sets the `Cache-Control` and `Pragma` headers to **no-cache** value on each network request. **Turned ON by default**.
+- **Capture storage info** - When active, this option captures local/session storage data from each inspected tab. **Turned OFF by default**.
+- **Disable video** - When active, this option creates a screencast of the user interactions from each inspected tab. **Turned OFF by default**.

 ## Sharing Links